-New case of H7N9 bird flu confirmed in ChinaAugust 11th, 2013 in Diseases, Conditions, Syndromes /
+New case of H7N9 bird flu confirmed in ChinaAugust 11, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A Chinese poultry worker was confirmed as having contracted the deadly H7N9 bird flu virus, health officials said, the first case in the southern Guangdong province.

 The 51-year-old woman is in a critical condition after she was admitted to hospital on August 3 following signs of a fever, the Guangdong Provincial Health Department said on Saturday.